-33.120.206 Minimum Required Site Frontage for New Development
+33.120.206 Minimum Required Site Frontage for Development

 - A. Purpose.
 The purpose of the minimum required site frontage standard is to ensure that sites in and around certain centers in Eastern Portland have sufficient street frontage and site area to: - Accommodate new streets where pedestrian, bicycle and vehicular connectivity is lacking; - Foster efficient site design; - Allow for buildings with an orientation to the street; and - Provide opportunities to create outdoor space and preserve trees. - B. Where the standard applies.
 The minimum required site frontage standard applies in the multi-dwelling zones to sites shown on Map 120-2. - C. Minimum required site frontage standard. - 1.
 Standard.
 If the site is more than 160 feet deep, new dwelling units are prohibited unless the site has at least 90 feet of street frontage.
 Adjustments are prohibited. - 2.
 Exceptions.
 The following exceptions apply: - a.
 Adding an accessory dwelling unit to a lot with an existing house, existing attached house, or existing manufactured home is allowed; - b.
-Development is allowed on a site where all of the lots that share a side lot line with the development site meet the minimum density standard for the base zone; and - c.
+Development is allowed on a site when all the lots that share a side lot line with the development site meet one or both of the following: - (1) The lots are zoned multi-dwelling and meet the minimum density standard for the base zone; or - (2) The lots are not zoned multi-dwelling; and - c.
 Development approved through a Planned Development Review is allowed.
 See Chapter 33.270, Planned Development.